|1. The Daily Schedule

 There are designated spaces (bulletin boards) throughout the school for signage.
 Posters/signs must be approved by the office and are generally not permitted on walls, windows or woodwork except in special circumstances deemed appropriate by administration.

 - Horton High School has an RCH Committee comprised of staff and students.
-The Race Relations, Cross Cultural Understanding and Human Rights, Policy of the AVRSB will be followed.
+The Race Relations, Cross Cultural Understanding and Human Rights, Policy of the AVRCE will be followed.
 In addition HHS will provide a supporting educational component:

 - At all grade levels teachers will reinforce the need to recognize and fight racist, sexist and discriminatory behaviours.